 - The Student Services Review Committee shall determine the propriety of attendance at the hearing of persons not having a direct interest in the hearing.
-The hearing shall be private unless otherwise specified by the Student Services Committee. - The Student Services Review Committee may ask for opening statements from the Administrator or his/her representative and the student or his/her parent(s) or their representative and, at the discretion of the Student Services Review Committee, may allow closing statements. - The parties shall then present their evidence.
+The hearing shall be private unless otherwise specified by the Student Services Committee. - The Student Services Review Committee may ask for opening statements from the Administrator or his/her representative and the student or his/her parent(s) or their representative and, at the discretion of the Student Services Review Committee, may allow closing statements.

+- School Board. full School Board. - The parties shall then present their evidence.
 Because the Administrator has the ultimate burden of proof, he/she shall present his/her evidence first.
 Witnesses may be questioned by the Student Services Review Committee members and by the parties (or their representative).
-The Student Services Review Committee may, at its discretion, vary this procedure, but it shall afford full opportunity to both parties for presentation of any material or relevant evidence and shall afford the parties the right of cross-examination provided, however, that the Student Services Review Committee may take the testimony of student witnesses outside the presence of the student, his/her parent(s) and their representative if the Student Services Review Committee determines, in its discretion, that such action is necessary to protect the student witness. - The parties shall produce such additional evidence as the Student Services Review Committee may deem necessary.
-The Student Services Review Committee shall be the judge of the relevancy and materiality of the evidence. - Exhibits offered by the parties may be received in evidence by the Student Services Review Committee and, when so received, shall be marked and made part of the record. - The Student Services Review Committee may, by majority vote, uphold, reject or alter the recommendation or decision previously rendered. - The Student Services Review Committee shall transmit its decision, including the reasons therefore, to the student, his/her parent(s), the principal and Superintendent.
+The Student Services Review Committee may, at its discretion, vary this procedure, but it shall afford full opportunity to both parties for both parties to present any material or relevant evidence and shall afford the parties the right of cross-examination provided; however, that the Student Services Review Committee may take the testimony of student witnesses outside the presence of the student, his/her parent(s) and their representative if the Student Services Review Committee determines, in its discretion, that such action is necessary to protect the student witness. - The parties shall produce such additional evidence as the Student Services Review Committee may deem necessary.
+The Student Services Review Committee shall be the judge of the relevancy and materiality of the evidence. - Exhibits offered by the parties may be received in evidence by the Student Services Review Committee and, when so received, shall be made part of the record. - The Student Services Review Committee may, by majority vote, uphold, reject or alter the recommendation or decision previously rendered. - The Student Services Review Committee shall transmit its decision, including the reasons therefore, to the Office of Administrative Services. - In regards to non-suspensions and short-term suspensions, decisions of the Student Services Review Committee shall be final.
+In decisions regarding alternative placement, a parent may request a document review to the full School Board.
+A parent may appeal a long-term suspension to the full - A recommendation for expulsion from compulsory school attendance for one (1) calendar year shall first be heard by the Student Services Review Committee.
+If confirmed by the Student Services Review Committee, the recommendation by the Hearing Officer for expulsion shall be heard by the